goodyboy6/TextInputViewGroup/README.md

 pod 'TextInputViewGroup', '~> 1.0.3'       support iOS>=8.0

 ##code demo
-you can init it [initWithFrame:] , certainly, from storyboard is OK.
-The following code demo is from storyboard.
+You can init it [initWithFrame:] , certainly, from storyboard is OK.
+The following code  is UITextView demo from storyboard.
+UITextField usage is similar to UITextView.
 <pre><code>
 class ViewController: UIViewController {

     @IBOutlet weak var textView: TIVTextView!
-    @IBOutlet weak var textField: TIVTextField!

     override func viewDidLoad() {
         super.viewDidLoad()
         // Do any additional setup after loading the view, typically from a nib.